MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-region-code-opt-in.md

 ---
 title: Regional telecom restrictions
-description: To protect customers, some regions require a support ticket to request to opt in to receive MFA telephony verification Microsoft Entra ID and Micorsoft Azure B2C
+description: To protect customers, some regions require a support ticket to request to opt in to receive MFA telephony verification Microsoft Entra ID and Microsoft Azure B2C

 author: msmimart
 manager: celestedg